ameerweb/PowerShell-profile/README.md

 # PowerShell
-This is a personal powershwll profile setup i use it for styling windows terminal. <br>
+This is a personal powershwll profile setup i use it for styling windows terminal ad basic scripting to help me in odoo development.
-for personal use only.